robonexx/lockerlegends2022/README.md

 #  LockerLegends website 2022

+### - will combine some of this "old lockerlegends website with the new 2024 version"

 ## This project and a live site rebuilding the lockerlegends.net site, still old site up will be switced to this latest 19th of may 2022 (was on schedule)

 So this is a heart filled project for me, I decided to rebuild the lockerlegends website for Mr James Higgins aka "Skeeter Rabbit".